GitarthVaishnav/First_MLOPS_Pipeline/docs/Clearml_Setup.md

-# Getting Started with ClearML
+# Getting Started with ClearML for Development

 ClearML is an essential tool for managing Machine Learning experiments, allowing users to track, organize, and optimize your projects with ease.
 This guide is designed to help you get started by signing up for ClearML's free web instance, installing ClearML in your coding environment, and initializing it with your configuration.